-5.2 Pedestrian Planning Activities:
+5.2 Pedestrian Planning Activities

-.Work with city engineers to determine a priority order foe sidewalk placement for sidewalks purchased through different funding sources. (as warranted on a project by project basis)
+Work with city and county departments to determine a priority order for sidewalk placement for sidewalks purchased through different funding sources (as warranted on a project by project basis)

 1. Survey sidewalks. (as warranted on a project by project basis)